RagedUnicorn/docker-mysql/README.md

 # docker-mysql

-> A docker container for MySQL based on Ubuntu
+> A docker base to build a container for MySQL

 This container is intended to build a base for providing a database to an application stack.